 Or, if you’re the owner of the page and still think the “meet the team” version would work better than the suggestion above, you can A/B test that easily by using Instapage’s software, and compare the success of each one over time.

-Offering your prospect something valuable (for free) in exchange for their personal information is a terrific way to not only generate leads but prove that you’re capable of handling the work that they need to be done.
+Their free offer: Offering your prospect something valuable (for free) in exchange for their personal information is a terrific way to not only generate leads but prove that you’re capable of handling the work that they need to be done.

-Adding badges to your site is yet another terrific way to create trust in your business.
+Expertise badges: Adding badges to your site is yet another terrific way to create trust in your business.
 They can signify that an organization accredits you, rated as an authority in your field, and some other things.
 These badges indicate that this agency is a Google Partner as well as an Accredited Bing Ads Professional.

 Aligning yourself with PPC giants like this can help nudge your prospect towards making the decision to work with your agency.

-This is a PPC agency, right?
+The offer is vague: This is a PPC agency, right?
 Why is there no mention of PPC in the offer?
 What does analyzing my “marketing” entail?
 What am I claiming here?
 What can I hope to get from this analysis?

 This very vague offer raises a lot of questions that your prospect doesn’t have time to find the answers.
 Make sure to display the benefits of claiming your offer prominently on your landing page.